wenjie1835/SAERepGeo/README.md

-SAERepGeo: Sparsification and Reconstruction from Representation Geometry
+## Sparsification and Reconstruction from Representation Geometry

 This repository contains code for the paper, it's implements experiments analyzing Sparse Autoencoder (SAE) representation geometry in language models via three cases: